 A wonderful hike to do in spring is Whale Rock Reservoir, one mile inland from the town, with sweet pea flowers galore.

 While exploring this coast, don't miss out on William Hearst Beach, where you just may see a giant Elephant Seal up close.
 Also, check out the Elephant Seal viewing area in San Simeon.
+And don't miss a tour of Hearst Castle.
+These are half an hour north of Cayucos.

 Exit Highway 1 at the sign for Cayucos.
 The main strip is Ocean Avenue and there is plenty of parking along the road.

-Luna Coffee, 84 N. Ocean Ave, Cayucos CA 93430.
+Luna Coffee Bar, 84 N. Ocean Ave, Cayucos CA 93430.
 Open 7-4 daily.

 Bijou Bakery, 149 Cayucos Dr, Cayucos, CA 93430.
 Open 7-1.
 Closed Tues.